geoguide/lisk-dapps-docs/Sidechain.md

 # Creating a Custom Sidechain

-Each Lisk dapp's sidechain data is stored within a self-contained, in-process [SQLite](https://sqlite.org/) database engine.
+Each Lisk blockchain app's sidechain data is stored within a self-contained, in-process [SQLite](https://sqlite.org/) database engine.
 Wherein your custom sidechain data is structured into tables and fields inside a relational database.

 To make it as simple as possible to manage your sidechain data.
 Lisk uses a JSON based API, which allows you to both define and manage your database, without needing to understand how to write complicated SQL queries.